AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-connect.md

 Note that in this scenario, you could also specify the IP address of the VM.

-## <a name="steps-for-manually-configuring-sql-server-connectivity-in-an-azure-vm"></a> Steps for manually configuring SQL Server connectivity in an Azure VM
+## Steps for manually configuring SQL Server connectivity in an Azure VM
 The following steps demonstrate how to manually setup connectivity to the SQL Server instance and then optionally connect over the internet using SQL Server Management Studio (SSMS).
 Note that many of these steps are done for you when you select the appropriate SQL Server connectivity options in the portal.

 Before you can connect to the instance of SQL Server from another VM or the internet, you must complete the following tasks as described in the sections that follow: